From bankers to cage-dwellers, HK feels property price squeeze

 FEELING THE SQUEEZE

-A sub-index of Hong Kong-listed property stocks .HSNP that includes bellwethers Cheung Kong and Sun Hung Kai Properties (0016.HK), Asia's No. 2 property developer by market value, lost as much as 4 percent from its close on October 26, after the latest measures to rein in home prices were announced, although it has since mostly recovered.
+A sub-index of Hong Kong-listed property stocks that includes bellwethers Cheung Kong and Sun Hung Kai Properties , Asia's No. 2 property developer by market value, lost as much as 4 percent from its close on Oct.
+26, after the latest measures to rein in home prices were announced, although it has since mostly recovered.

 Leung has said he cannot rule out further steps and some market watchers say the latest curbs, including a 15 percent tax on non-resident buyers, may only temporarily deter cash-rich mainland Chinese, who many in Hong Kong blame for pushing up prices.